Opera Mini: Features

 Opera Mini uses cloud acceleration and data compression technology.
 Opera Mini servers act as a proxy which compresses and renders the data of web pages before sending it to users.
 This process helps to load web content faster.

 The display may be toggled between portrait and landscape mode by keystrokes, or will switch automatically on phones with orientation sensors.
 The default orientation can be changed.

 The image quality may be set to "Low", "Medium", or "High".
 Load times of pages with images are affected by the chosen image quality setting.

 Opera Mini supports only one font, which can be set to "Small", "Medium", or "Large" size.
 If a web page uses Courier or a generic monospaced font, the one font is still used, but the characters are spaced out so that each character takes up the same amount of space.

 Browsing tools

 Opera Mini's address bar is capable of using several pre-configured search engines.
 The user can add more search engines.
 The default search engines are Google and Wikipedia.

 Opera Mini supports an ad blocker.
 When activated, Opera Mini servers try to filter out advertisements before rendering the page and sending it to the client phone.

 Opera Mini has an AI-powered news aggregator, serving personalised news, night mode and private browsing.
 It can save bookmarks, download files, and web pages for offline reading.
 It supports streaming and remembers the user's browsing history.

 Opera synchronization

-If signed into an Opera Account, Saved Bookmarks, Speed Dials, Opened Tabs can be backed up and synchronized between different phones or with the Opera browser on computers, using the "Opera Sync" service, and can be accessed through web interface at Opera synchronization.
+If signed into an Opera Account, Saved Bookmarks, Speed Dials, and Opened Tabs can be backed up and synchronized between different phones or with the Opera browser on computers, using the "Opera Sync" service, and can be accessed through the web interface at Opera synchronization.